cu-cit-cloud-team/azure-openai-playground/README.md

       npm install
     ```

-4. Run one of the examples (substitute `script-name.ts` below with the name of the example script you want to run):
+4. Run one of the examples (substitute `foldername/index.ts` below with the folder name of the example script you want to run):

     ```bash
-      npm run dev -- ./src/script-name.ts
+      npm run dev -- ./src/folder-name/index.ts
     ```